A will is a legal document that outlines how a person’s property, money, and personal belongings should be distributed after their death.

 It is not mandatory to have a professionally prepared will in Canada, but it is highly advisable if you have any significant property.
 A person unfamiliar with the law may make mistakes that impose costs and anguish on those they leave behind.
 Do you want to know more about whether all wills must be probated in Canada?
 Read this article.
+Understanding how to create a will can help ensure your wishes are honored and can simplify the process for your loved ones.
+There are various resources available, including templates and guides, that can assist in drafting a legally binding document.
+Consulting with a legal professional can also provide valuable insights and help avoid future complications.

 Our Estate & Wills lawyers in Toronto also assist executors, or estate trustees, navigate the probate process seamlessly, including when obtaining a Certificate of Appointment of Estate Trustee with or without a Will and administration of estates.